gagnebin/PracticalMachineLearning/README.md

-# PracticalMachineLearning2
+# PracticalMachineLearning
-Coursera Machine Learning
+Example Machine Learning

 In this repository, you will find the following files:
 * pml-testing.csv: raw file of the testing data set used for this project